 All things being equal, the value of a derivative warrant will decay over time as it approaches its expiry date.
 Derivative warrants should therefore not be viewed as long term investments.

 Prices of derivative warrants can increase or decrease in line with the implied volatility of underlying asset price.
 Investors should be aware of the underlying asset volatility.

 Investors trading CBBCs should be aware of their intraday “knockout” or mandatory call feature.
 A CBBC will cease trading when the underlying asset value equals the mandatory call price/level as stated in the listing documents.
 Investors will only be entitled to the residual value of the terminated CBBC as calculated by the product issuer in accordance with the listing documents.
 Investors should also note that the residual value can be zero.

 The issue price of a CBBC includes funding costs.
 Funding costs are gradually reduced over time as the CBBC moves towards expiry.
 The longer the duration of the CBBC, the higher the total funding costs.
 In the event that a CBBC is called, investors will lose the funding costs for the entire lifespan of the CBBC.
 The formula for calculating the funding costs are stated in the listing documents.

-For more information on derivative warrants and CBBCs, please visit the HKEX corporate website:
+For more information on derivative warrants, CBBCs and inline warrants, please visit the HKEX market website: